By Lesa Snider Macworld.com | on July 28, 2014

-Price: Requires Creative Cloud subscription (from £22.78 per month) or Photoshop Photography Program subscription (from £7.31 per month)
+Price When Reviewed: Requires Creative Cloud subscription (from £22.78 per month) or Photoshop Photography Program subscription (from £7.31 per month)

 Adobe added some incredibly practical features to Photoshop CC 2014, especially where productivity is concerned.
 Time-savers include smarter smart guides and smart objects, updatable Layer Comps, a colour picker that stays open, full Typekit integration, a searchable font menu with instant font previews on existing text, better blending with Content-Aware tools, the ability to sync more settings to Creative Cloud, and more.